spencertipping/ni/README.md

 ## For ni developers
 - `./boot`: create the base `ni` image with no extensions.
 This image does almost nothing and is effectively unusable.
+- `bugs/`: documentation and tests for all bugs I've found, starting 2016.0918.
 - `./build`: run `./boot`, then extend with a bunch of libraries.
 See [the dev docs](dev/) for information about how this works.
 - `core/`: all of the core libraries installed by `./build` onto the base